 If your shares are registered in your name with Action Stock Transfer Corporation, the Company's transfer agent, you are the "record holder" of those shares.
-If you are a record holder, the Notice and Proxy Statement has been provided directly to you by the Company.
+If you are a record holder as of the Record Date, the Notice and Proxy Statement has been provided directly to you by the Company.

 If your shares are held in a stock brokerage account, a bank or other holder of record, you are considered the "beneficial owner" of those shares held in "street name."
-If your shares are held in street name, the Notice and Proxy Statement has been forwarded to you by that organization.
+If your shares are held in street name as of the Record Date, the Notice and Proxy Statement has been forwarded to you by that organization.
 As the beneficial owner, you have the right to instruct this organization on how to vote your shares.